Dates: TBC Summer 2020

 Driving: 5 hours

 After four days on the “road” it’s time to stretch the legs and hit the trail.
 The first day is literally a warm up.
-A short 12km walk will lead us to our first camp next to the remains of an ancient caravanserai, and close to the Mahjura hot spring.
+An 18km walk will lead us to our first camp on a peninsula west of Sumantash on the shores of Yashilkul.
+Along the way you’ll pass next to the remains of an ancient caravanserai, the Mahjura hot springs, and pre-historic stone circles near the mouth of the Marjanay River.
 The view from your tent is the beautiful mountain lake of Yashilkul.